[back to the Table of Contents]

 The MOS 7600/1's most notable application was not merely in the TV Game series but also in the Coleco Telstar Arcade, released in the United States in 1978, where it lurked in its plug-in cartridges and was Coleco's attempt to distinguish itself from the other clones.
 Coleco's Telstar is an unusual triangular console with a light gun, driving controller, and knob panels on each of the three legs of the triangle.
 The Telstar's multi-game cartridges also have the same triangular form factor and drop in the top of the unit; one came with the machine, and three others were eventually released.
 Inside each Telstar cartridge is an NTSC MOS 7600, each localized for its particular graphics requirements.
 Variant -002, for example, is in Telstar Arcade cartridge #1 and plays "road race, tennis and quick draw" while cartridge #2 contains "hockey, tennis, handball and target [practise]," and because this sounds suspiciously like the games in the TV Game, this probably contains the same TVG variant -001.
 Cartridge #3 contains "bonus pinball, shooting gallery, shoot the bear and deluxe pinball" (7600-004) and cartridge #4 contains "naval battle, speed ball and blast away" (7600-003). -004 was also repackaged into a later standalone console called the Telstar Arcade Gemini, not to be confused with Coleco's Telstar Gemini, an unrelated machine; it did not sell in significant numbers.

 Not counting the 7601 and 5601, which only exist in the -001 variant, four 7600 variants are known.
 The internals of the Telstar cartridge #1 at Pong Story show a 7600-002 with a fabrication date of 25th week 1977; this coincides well with an expected release of the TV Game systems somewhere around 1976, assuming that Commodore released the first commercial application of these chips (seems logical as the MOS acquisition had been consummated completely by this time).
 While Gareth's MOS 5601 was unmarked, my 2000K's 7601's date code indicates 31st week of 1977, so the machines must have been manufactured for at least that long.
 (Because the board is soldered in, I had to use a camera probe to get a look at the other side.)
-The latest date code I have seen for any 7600/1 in any system so far is 46th week of 1977, in my personal Telstar Arcade cartridge #3; the earliest I've seen is a 47th week 1976 in an Allied Leisure Name of the Game I.
+The latest date code I have seen for any 7600/1 in any system so far is 46th week of 1977, in my personal Telstar Arcade cartridge #3; the earliest I've seen is in my own Allied Leisure Name of the Game II, a ceramic MCS 7600-001 from 42nd week 1976.

 The 7600/1 also appears in the aforementioned Allied Leisure Name Of The Game and Name Of The Game II systems (probably the first users of the NTSC 7600 in 1976), the APF TV FUN Sportsarama, the Dayya Marume 2000, the Granada ColorSport VIII, the Hanimex 888/888G TV Scoreboard (also sold by Tandy Radio Shack), the Radofin SC4000 and SC8000 (also sold by K-Mart), the Roberts Rally X and the Venture Electronics Video Sports VS-7, some of which are rather rarer, and some of which appeared in the United States.
 Despite its use in this array of systems, however, it seems to have been dropped by Commodore around 1978 and neither the 5601 nor the 7600/1 appear in my Commodore-MOS parts list by 1982.